planetruby/gems/2020/19-quik.md

-## Step 2: Let's Parameterize Files - Use a Template Language
+## Step 2: Parameterize Files - Use a Template Language

 Q: What template language would you choose?